Introduction to environmental monitoring

 The museum environment is the climate inside the museum building.
 A comprehensive monitoring plan involves several different elements of tracking this climate.
-From start to finish, monitoring involves:

-- Taking readings
+- Taking regular readings (ie temperature and humidity)

 - Making notes